You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 While managing the trigger helps in the short term, the long-term goal is to change your dog’s emotional association with it entirely.

 Counterconditioning and desensitization are the most effective approaches.
 If your dog is afraid of storms, play a recording of thunder at a very low volume while offering treats and calm praise.
-Increase the volume gradually — only once your dog is consistently relaxed at the current level.
+Gradually increase the volume, but only when your dog is consistently relaxed at the current level.
 Over time, the sound stops predicting danger and starts predicting something good.

 Progress with fear and anxiety is rarely linear.
 But with consistency, most dogs show meaningful improvement over time.